 It can delight us (Shel Silverstein).
 It can educate us (Dr. Seuss).
 It can console us (Anne Sexton).
 It can mirror us (Langston Hughes).
 It can haunt us (Gwendolyn Brooks).
 It can embarrass us (Anais Nin).
 It can scare us (Edgar Allen Poe).
 It can uplift us (Edna St. Vincent Millay).
 And it can strike us (Edwin Arlington Robinson).

 Poetry may have its detractors and seem beyond the intellectual reach of the common man.
 But I would argue that it is the common man who needs it most.
-It took me removing poetry from the classroom and thick tomes to learn its value.
+It took me removing poetry from the classroom to learn its value.
 Here’s hoping others will learn of it too before moving on to more “accessible” art forms.
 And here’s hoping professors learn to teach an appreciation of the art form without branding it worthy of only intellectual pursuit.

 Who is your favorite poet?
 What is it about their poetry that makes you connect with their work?